beejjorgensen/bgc/src/bgc_part_2500_vla.md

 ## General Issues {#vla-general-issues}

-VLAs have been banned from the Linux kernel due for a few reasons:
+VLAs have been banned from the Linux kernel due to a few reasons:

 * Lots of places they were used should have just been fixed-size.
 * The code behind VLAs is slower (to a degree that most people wouldn't